 Project V (5)

 Project V (5) focuses on five different states of being: neglect, manipulation, emulation, repercussion, and rehabilitation.
-In these states, examining various qualities of touch such as contact, impact, perception, and communication of both ourselves and the other.
-MICHIYAYA Dance explores the different forms of human touch, interaction and its effect on self identity.
+These states reveal examinations of qualities such as contact, impact, perception, and communication.
+MICHIYAYA Dance explores the different forms that these states and qualities take in oneself and with others.

 Photos by Michael Discenza